 Oracle Workflow provides one seeded notification mailer service component, called Workflow Notification Mailer.
 Most of the configuration parameters for this mailer are set to default values.
-You can enter several of the remaining required parameters using AutoConfig for Oracle Applications, or the Workflow Configuration Assistant for the standalone version of Oracle Workflow.
-After installation, you then only need to enter the e-mail inbox password in order to complete the configuration of this mailer.
-If the mail servers and Business Event System components used by this notification mailer are set up as well, and the service component container to which the Workflow Notification Mailer belongs is started, then the seeded notification mailer automatically starts running once its configuration is complete.
+You can enter the remaining required parameters using the Oracle Workflow Configuration Assistant for the standalone version of Oracle Workflow.
+For Oracle Applications, you can enter several of the remaining required parameters using AutoConfig and then simply enter the e-mail inbox password after installation in order to complete the configuration of the Workflow Notification Mailer.
+If the mail servers and Business Event System components used by the notification mailers are set up, and the service component container to which the Workflow Notification Mailer belongs is started, the seeded notification mailer automatically starts running once its configuration is complete.
+Alternatively, if you only want to send outbound messages and do not need to receive inbound messages, you only need to set the inbound thread count to zero and enter placeholder values for the inbound configuration parameters after installation.